 The Australian Government is guided by Australia’s Oceans Policy (Environment Australia 1998) in its marine environment programs.
 The policy provides national coordination and consistency for marine planning and management, and allows for regional diversity.
 The Minister for the Environment and Energy is responsible for the policy.

 Commercial fishing

-All jurisdictions have fisheries management and conservation legislation that directs fisheries management arrangements for sharks ().
+All jurisdictions have fisheries management and conservation legislation that directs fisheries management arrangements for sharks (Table 8).